Daughter of Earth: Plot

-Once in New York, Marie lives with Karin and works as a stenographer for The Graphic.
+Once in New York City, Marie lives with Karin and works as a stenographer for The Graphic.
 Marie becomes increasingly involved in the socialist movement, though she feels little emotional connection to the cause.
 She receives a letter from George requesting financial help.
 He is in jail for stealing a horse.
 Marie responds with a hateful letter and money.
 Not too long after, she receives a telegram from Dan informing her that George, who was released from jail because of his young age, has died in a ditch cave in.
 Marie is guilt ridden.
 Struggling financially, Dan decides to join the military and fight in World War I. Marie worries about him constantly.

 Marie, still working vigorously as a journalist for The Call and attending school, meets an Indian named Sardar Ranjit Singh.
 Through him she becomes involved in the Indian independence movement.
 Talvar Singh, an Indian, asks her to hide a list of addresses for him.
 Juan Diaz, another member of the movement, breaks into Marie's apartment.
 When she arrives home, he interrogates her about Talvar Singh's whereabouts.
 Marie claims ignorance.
 Juan Diaz makes sexual advances and rapes Marie.
 Marie attempts suicide and is hospitalized.
 After returning home, she is arrested and interrogated about her involvement with the Indian independence movement.
 When Marie refuses to cooperate she is imprisoned.

 After her release, she meets Anand Manvekar.
 The two fall in love and are soon married.
 Marie finds happiness in this marriage, but soon Anand's jealousy about Marie's sexual past becomes an issue.
 Marie's marriage and work with the movement are destroyed when Juan Diaz announces to a comrade that he and Marie engaged in sexual intercourse.

 At the end of the book Marie has begged Anand to leave her because they will never be happy again, and she will only hold him back from his work.
 Marie sits alone in their apartment, her marriage and life work destroyed.